15/10/2019 – 18/10/2019

 – Qualitative Fat Intake (QFI TF)

-ILSI Europe will have a booth in the Exhibitor area.
+ILSI Europe had a booth in the Exhibitor area.
 Meet us booth #6.

 Session 1: From early-life events to the ageing brain: Impact of nutrition on health determinants